Dre Campbell Farm

 That’s right; planting tomatoes can help protect other plants in your garden.
 However, be sure to grow at least one companion plant nearby that will, in turn, protect your tomatoes from pests.

-In particular, tomatoes will help protect your asparagus, as the plant’s scent helps get rid of asparagus beetles.
+In particular, tomatoes will help protect your asparagus, as the plant’s scent helps to get rid of asparagus beetles.

 Find a variety of high-quality tomatoes here.